andreamonaco/zombieland/README.md

 Yes.
-After building, start first the server (zombielandd), then the client (zombieland) on another terminal, the latter with 127.0.0.1 and any username as arguments (optionally a third argument to choose your appearance, see "How can I play Zombieland?").
+After building, start first the server (zombielandd), then the client (zombieland) on another terminal, the latter with 127.0.0.1 and any username as arguments.
 You can even run multiple clients on the same system.

 __What is Zombieland capable to do?__

-I tested Zombieland on a LAN and I confirmed that multiple players can move in the same 2D map and fight.
+I tested Zombieland successfully on a LAN; it should work across the Internet too.